Pediatric ventricular assist device (VAD)

-Children need VADs because they have a heart defect or disease that prevents their heart from pumping enough blood.
-Most children get VADs while they prepare for heart transplant, but some keep their devices long-term.
+Children need a VAD because they have a heart defect or disease that prevents their heart from pumping enough blood.
+Most children get a VAD while they prepare for heart transplant, but some keep their devices long-term.

 WATCHthe video

-What are the benefits of a Ventricular Assist Device (VAD)?
+What are the benefits of a pediatric ventricular assist device (VAD)?

 VADs can allow children who need a heart transplant to stay healthy and even return to normal life while they wait for a donor heart.
 Some children have their VADs for months or even years, and can get back to going to school, playing sports and participating in other normal childhood activities.

-What are the side effects of a Ventricular Assist Device (VAD)?
+What are the side effects of a pediatric ventricular assist device (VAD)?

 Children with VADs take blood thinning medicine to make it easier for the device to pump blood.
 The medicine can cause side effects, including nosebleeds.
 Our team provides you with guidelines for dealing with incidents like that.
 Some children with VADs feel pain in the shoulder or arm.
 This is because the VAD may irritate nerves in their chest or back that connect to other parts of the body.
 We can prescribe medications that help with this pain.

-What are the risks of a Ventricular Assist Device (VAD)?
+What are the risks of a pediatric ventricular assist devices (VAD)?

 The most common risk is a skin infection where the power cable exits the body.
 To avoid this, we teach you and your child how to clean the area carefully.